banner4422/personal-website/README.md

 2. `npm install`
 3. `npm run dev`

-## Implementations

-- [x] Personal Avatar card.
-- [x] Social media boxes.
-- [x] Spotify.
-- [ ] Config for other people.
-- [x] Better SEO set up.
-- [ ] Portfolio page with projects, includes a dedicated page for each project with info regarding the project.
-- [x] A more dedicated site for personal info, instead of it filling up the front page.
-- [x] Perhaps a blog post functionality.

 ## Contributing

 If you want to contribute, feel free to open an issue or a pull request.
 I am always open to suggestions and improvements.